Sad1337227/TMPS_Labs/Raports/Raport_lab2.md

 ## Theory:
 `Creational design patterns` are concerned with the way of creating objects.
 These design patterns are used when a decision must be made at the time of instantiation of a class (i.e. creating an object of a class).

-`Builder` is the design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.

 `Factory` is the design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.